oemof/oemof-solph/doc/overview.rst

 ##########################################

-This so called meta-description was developed to make oemof easy to use and develop.
+This overview was developed to make oemof easy to use and develop.
 It describes general ideas and structures of oemof and its modules.

 The idea of an open framework